 Pamela Weber, MD

 A graduate of McGill University, Montreal, and Pamela Ann Weber, M.D. went on to Columbia University College of Physicians &Surgeons.
 Dr. Weber completed her Post-Doctoral training as a Resident in Ophthalmology at the New York Eye and Ear Infirmary, NY.
 She completed her Fellowship in Vitreoretinal Disease & Surgery at Schepens Eye Institute, Mass Eye and Ear Infirmary, and Harvard University in Boston.
 Dr. Weber is a member of the National Register’s Who’s Who, a Castle Conelly Top Doctor and a Newsday Top Doctor.
 Dr. Pamela Weber is certified by the American Board of Ophthalmology.
 She is also a member of the American Academy of Ophthalmology, Association for Research in Vision and Ophthalmology, and the American Association of Retinal Specialists.
-Dr. Weber’s practice is called Island Retina, located in Commack & Shirley, NY.
+Dr. Weber joined the Vitreoretinal Consultants of NY and practices at the following locations Shirley & Commack, NY.

 The Macular Degeneration Association is a nonprofit health organization providing the latest research information and advocacy for patients with macular degeneration.
 MDA is an IRS recognized 501(c) (3) organization and contributions are tax-deductible to the extent permitted by law.